meltano/files-superset/README.md

 A few configurations that come default with Superset have been adjusted to support the API import/export workflow:

-1. The `VERSIONED_EXPORT` feature flag is turned on to support a better import/export workflow.

 1. The `WTF_CSRF_ENABLED` is set to false since the import API has bugs that dont allow a valid CSRF token to be used right now.
 This configuration should be carefully considered in a production environment.